maelle/simplymaelle/content/post/2020-04-20-css-snippet.md

 {{< /prefillembed >}}

+## To-dos

+This shortcode could do with more parameterization to allow using [all features of Codepen's prefill embeds](https://blog.codepen.io/documentation/prefill-embeds/).

 # Conclusion

 In this post I went other three ways to showcase CSS+JS+HTML snippets with Hugo: adding a custom shortcode for embedding Codepen; creating a custom shortcode where the code is displayed in highlighted code blocks but also loaded into an iframe; creating a custom shortcode that uses Codepen prefill embeds.
 Each approach has its pros and cons depending on whether or not you want to rely on Codepen.
 Please don't hesitate to share your alternative approaches or your extensions of my shortcodes!

+Taking a step back, such shortcodes, if much improved, could maybe be shared in [a Hugo theme](https://discourse.gohugo.io/t/how-to-use-multi-theme/19413/4) as a developer toolbelt[^toolblet]?
+It could contains shortcodes for developer websites that use OEmbed (so [not Stack Overflow](https://meta.stackexchange.com/questions/136277/can-we-support-oembed), [not GitHub](https://stackoverflow.com/a/44893092/5489251)), and [unfurling](https://medium.com/slack-developer-blog/everything-you-ever-wanted-to-know-about-unfurling-but-were-afraid-to-ask-or-how-to-make-your-e64b4bb9254) workarounds for others.
+Quite a lot to explore!

+[^toolblet]: I am using this term because of [Steph Locke's Hugo utility belt](https://github.com/lockedatapublished/hugo-utilitybelt).
+[^podcast]: I looked up the [episode transcript](https://github.com/ladybug-podcast/ladybug-website/blob/master/transcripts/03-blogging-101.md) to find out which of the hosts said that because I can't recognize their voices (yet?). :grin: